kate-goldenring/akri/workshop/workshop.md

-# Akri Brownbag
+# Akri Workshop
-In this brownbag, we will walk through using Akri to discover mock USB cameras attached to nodes in a Kubernetes cluster.
+In this workshop, we will walk through using Akri to discover mock USB cameras attached to nodes in a Kubernetes cluster.
 You'll see how Akri automatically deploys workloads to pull frames from the cameras.
 We will then deploy a streaming application that will point to services automatically created by Akri to access the video frames from the workloads.
 To illustrate how Akri dynamically discovers devices, we will add an additional camera and watch as its frames begin to be displayed on the application as well.

 The following will be covered in this workshop:
 1. Gaining access to your Azure Labs VM and setting up any dependencies.